On the prevalence of the periodicity of maximizing measures: Introduction

 \textbf{Main ideas of the proof.} The strategy of the proof of Theorem~\ref{t:prevalence} relies on an approach of finite-dimensional approximations via Haar wavelets for ergodic optimization, which can be conveniently re-expressed as a maximum mean cycle problem on de~Bruijn--Good directed graphs.
 Due to the hypothesis~\eqref{e:decay}, the coefficients in the Haar series for a Lipschitz function (with respect to $d_{\ba}$) decay fast in a controlled way.
 Our main goal is to show that with high probability, the maximizing measure for a function $f$ coincides with that for a step function obtained from truncating the Haar series for $f$ at some finite step in the finite-dimensional approximations.
-To this end, we adapt a strategy from \cite[Section 5]{CCK15}, and make refined estimates to get a lower bound for the fluctuation on the (conditional) gap between the mean-weights of the two heaviest directed cycles on the sequence of de~Bruijn--Good directed graphs.
+To this end, we adapt some idea from \cite[Section 5]{CCK15}, and make refined estimates to get a lower bound for the fluctuation on the (conditional) gap between the mean-weights of the two heaviest directed cycles on the sequence of de~Bruijn--Good directed graphs.
 These estimates ensure that the hypothesis~\eqref{e:decay} is sufficient to guarantee the prevalence of the periodicity of the maximizing measure.
+For a comparison between our strategy and that from \cite{CCK15}, see a discussion before the proof of Proposition~\ref{p:conditional_layered_Gap_estimate} in Section~\ref{s:random_perturbation}.

-De~Bruijn--Good directed graphs were independently introduced by N.~G.~de~Bruijn \cite{deBr46} and I.~J.~Good \cite{Go46} in 1946, and have played important roles in both pure mathematics (for example, enumeration combinatorics) and applied mathematics (for example, genome assembly).
-The appearance of de~Bruijn--Good directed graphs in this paper is natural, as walks on these graphs correspond to the orbits under the shift operator $\sigma$ (see \cite{BZ16}).
+De~Bruijn--Good directed graphs were independently introduced by N.~G.~de~Bruijn \cite{deBr46} and I.~J.~Good \cite{Go46} in 1946, and have played important roles in both pure mathematics (for example, enumerative combinatorics) and applied mathematics (for example, genome assembly).
+The appearance of de~Bruijn--Good directed graphs in this paper is natural, as walks on these graphs correspond to orbits under the shift operator $\sigma$ (see \cite{BZ16}).

-The investigations on the directed cycle with the maximum mean-weight in a directed graph is sometimes known as the \emph{maximum mean cycle problem}.
-This problem is one of the most fundamental problems in combinatorial optimization and has a long history of algorithmic studies, for examples \cite{DIG99, Ka78}.
+Investigations on the directed cycle with the maximum mean-weight in a directed graph are sometimes known as the \emph{maximum mean cycle problem}.
+This problem is one of the most fundamental problems in combinatorial optimization and has a long history of algorithmic studies, for example, \cite{DIG99, Ka78}.